SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 What is a blood alcohol test?

-A blood alcohol test measures the amount of alcohol in a sample of your blood.
-You will have alcohol in your blood if you've been drinking alcoholic beverages.
+A blood alcohol test measures the amount of alcohol (also called ethanol) in a sample of your blood.
+Alcohol is the ingredient in beer, wine, and distilled spirits (liquor) that makes you feel intoxicated (drunk).

 Other blood tests measure substances that may stay in your blood for weeks after you've had alcohol.
 These tests are typically used to test for alcohol use disorder (AUD) or to check whether a person recovering from AUD has stayed sober.